August

 Gov't Mule

 Monday was Nina’s 1st day of middle school.
-Lilah lived in Nina’s bathroom for a couple days, then graduated to her bedroom as she got friendlier.
-Jill said “Introducing Lilah!
+Lillah lived in Nina’s bathroom for a couple days, then graduated to her bedroom as she got friendlier.
+Jill said “Introducing Lillah!
 She’s an adorable, cuddly, mischievous kitten that has helped usher in some family bonding time and lots of conversation; both hard to come by sometimes with a 7th grader.”

 Nina